f-me/carma-public/carma-nominatim-mediator/README.md

 ## How it works

+- It starts HTTP server on port and host specified in `app.cfg` config and handles few routes you could look at in [Main](app/Main.hs) module;

-- It handles requests to the Nominatim in separated thread which controls that next request will be triggered only after minimal inverval specified in `app.cfg` config;
+- Handles requests to the Nominatim in separated thread which controls that next request will be triggered only after minimal inverval specified in `app.cfg` config;